|

 Russian President, Vladimir Putin, put

-"The characteristic feature of the current situation of which the international
+it this way in his letter to the IPPNW Congress: "The characteristic feature of the current situation of which the international

 community is getting increasingly aware, is the following.
 Either we will be